Location: Banff – Central Park (right next to the Banff Park Museum at 91 Banff Ave)

 This playground is both beautiful and fun.
 It’s a must if you’re visiting Banff with kids.

-Katie is a librarian and freelance writer based in Calgary.
+Katie is a librarian and freelance writer now based in Saskatoon.